 During the rest of our voyage we might visit the Shiant Islands, another very significant seabird breeding site.
 Over 2% of the world’s Puffin breed here, and although not as breathtaking as St Kilda, the Shiants are extremely exciting.
 Other destinations may include the Monach Islands or the isle of Taransay (where ‘Castaway’ was filmed).
 On one day we enjoy the west coast of Lewis, these outermost parts of Britain are characterised by steep and rugged cliffs, pristine beaches with shining sands, and rolling fields of flowers.
 Rare orchids are present, and we will make time to enjoy the flora as we go.

-By Thursday evening we will be back at Stornoway for our last night on board.
+By Thursday evening we will be back at Miavaig for our last night on board.

 Day 8: Friday

 Our final day.
-We disembark in the morning, in time for the ferry across the Minch to Ullapool, and onwards to Nethy Bridge, where the holiday ends.
+We disembark in the morning, taking the mini bus transfer back to Stornoway in time for the ferry across the Minch to Ullapool, and onwards to Nethy Bridge, where the holiday ends.

 Mark & Fleur Warren: Mark and Fleur moved to the Strathspey area in 2016, with Mark joining us as a guide and Fleur joining the Heatherlea office team.
 Many Heatherlea clients will already know Fleur & Mark after meeting them during their successful 5-year tenure running the North Ronaldsay Bird Observatory.
 Mark has been a wildlife enthusiast from an early age, and among his conservation roles have been seasons working for the RSPB in Cornwall and at Fair Isle Bird Observatory.
 He is also a fully qualified BTO bird ringer and is well travelled.
 He is a very experienced and dedicated birder, and many Heatherlea customers have already reaped the rewards from his widespread knowledge of migration and his enthusiasm for the wildlife world in general.